The minstrel boy to the war has gone, In the ranks of death you'll find him; His father's sword he hath girded on, And his wild harp slung behind him.

 In Mahou Sensei Negima!, Evangeline occasionally waxes eloquent concerning topics such as the nature of happiness, what true power is, and what it means to have a soul.

-Vice-Captain Kira of the military force, the Gotei 13, is a published haiku poet.
+Vice-Captain Kira of the military force, the Gotei 13, is a published haiku poet, and his entire philosophy on both life and war is that War Is Hell.
+That melancholic attitude comes across in everything he does.

 Captain Kyouraku is a published writer, but he has no idea how unpopular his stories are.